npodonnell/MicroCipher/CRYPTANALYSIS.md

 Although this is a massive number, there are certain keys within this keyspace which should never be used.
 The worst possible key being all zeros, or (0,0,0,0,0,0,0,0).
-The reason this key is such a poor choice of key is not just because it's easily guessed but also because it causes the ciphertext and plaintext to be the same.
+The reason it is such a poor choice of key is not just because it's easily guessed but also because it causes the ciphertext and plaintext to be the same.